-Sandra Stern is Chief Operating Officer of Television for Lionsgate.
-Responsible for running all business, legal and administrative aspects of the television division, she spearheads its strategy, transactions and negotiations and continues to explore innovative and cost-efficient production options.
+Sandra Stern is Chief Operating Officer of Television for Lionsgate and co-runs the TV division with Television Group Chairman Kevin Beggs.
+Responsible for running all business, legal, administrative and operational aspects of the division, she spearheads its strategy, transactions, negotiations and business development, exploring innovative production, distribution and new media options to grow the television unit.

-Stern’s innovative deal-making has allowed Lionsgate to bypass the pilot stage and go straight to series on several projects, including the drama series CRASH, for which she was able to adapt a complex indie film and financing model involving nine producers to the more limited constraints of a TV structure; the NBC anthology series FEAR ITSELF, for which she carved out rights and put together an international tax deal, international equity financing, a window for FEARnet, and a home video window to deliver the 13-episode primetime series to NBC for a fraction of the license fee the network would ordinarily pay for such a production; and the 8-episode limited series THE KILL POINT for Spike TV.
-In addition, she was able to negotiate a two-season pickup of WEEDS, which guarantees Lionsgate six full seasons of the series.
+Stern’s innovative deal-making has allowed Lionsgate to bypass the pilot stage and go straight to series on several projects, including the studio’s acclaimed series BOSS which ran for two seasons; its previous Starz drama CRASH, for which she was able to adapt a complex indie film and financing model involving nine producers to the more limited constraints of a TV structure; and the 8-episode limited series THE KILL POINT for Spike TV.
+More recently, she was the key architect in the WEEDS syndication deal with TV Guide Network, the MAD MEN syndication deal with Netflix, as well as the deal with Netflix for ORANGE IS THE NEW BLACK.

 Stern joined Lionsgate in 2003 as Executive Vice President, Business and Legal Affairs, and in 2005, was promoted to her current post.
 She previously served as Chief Operating Officer of Artists Television Group, where she helped create and structure the company and directed its business affairs, legal, finance, administrative and production operations.
 Prior to that, she worked for eight years, first as Senior Vice President, then Executive Vice President of the Columbia TriStar Television Group at Sony Pictures Entertainment, working closely with Columbia TriStar Television Group head Jon Feltheimer.